katcipis/sophia/notes/books/death-life-american-cities.md

 Given this point of view, it follows that concentrations of people should be physically minimized in every way.

+On the other hand, people gathered in concentrations of city size and density can be considered a positive good, in the faith that they are desirable because they are the source of immense vitality, and because they do represent, in small geographic compass, a great and exuberant richness of differences and possibilities, many of these differences unique and unpredictable and all the more valuable because they are.

+Given this point of view, it follows that the presence of great numbers of people gathered together in cities should not only be frankly accepted as a physical fact.

+It follows that they should also be enjoyed as an asset and their presence
+celebrated: by raising their concentrations where it is needful for flourishing city life, and beyond that by aiming for a visibly lively public street life and for accommodating and encouraging, economically and visually, as much variety as possible.
 ```

 The overall pattern in behavior is to desqualify a possible solution
 to a problem for emotional reasons.
 There was some high
 density areas in big cities in the past that didn't performed well and
 truly were slums, but that was caused mostly because of poverty, bad
 work law, lack of sanitation/technology.
-That created a very colorful
+That created a very bleak
-picture that lots of people living together is messy/unconfortable/unsanitary
+picture where lots of people living together is messy/unconfortable/unsanitary
-while ignoring all the rich possibilities that comes from the diversity of
+while ignoring all the rich possibilities that comes from
 having so much different people living together and using the city
 in different ways.